syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 #### ExcludedColumns

-By default, all the columns (including hidden columns) in SfDataGrid will be exported to Excel.
-If you want to exclude particular columns while exporting to excel, you can add those columns to the [DataGridExcelExportingOption.ExcludeColumns](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExcludedColumns.html) list.
+By default, all the columns (including hidden columns) in the SfDataGrid will be exported to Excel.
+To exclude some particular columns while exporting to Excel, add those columns to the [DataGridExcelExportingOption.ExcludeColumns](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExcludedColumns.html) list.

 {% tabs %}
 {% highlight c# %}